Skip to main content

 • 30-year fixed-rate mortgage interest rates have fluctuated over time.

-Historically speaking, favorable interest rates and home prices increase demand, but high rates tend to deter people from buying homes.
-Yet, there’s been a sizable range of interest rates available in American history.
+Yet, there’s been a sizable range of interest rates and terms offered during the history of the American mortgage.
 In this article, we’ll review the history of 30-year mortgages and their interest rates.

 What is a 30-year mortgage?

-A 30-year fixed-rate mortgage commonly refers to a loan for property or residence that takes 30 years to repay completely.
+A 30-year fixed-rate mortgage commonly refers to a loan for a property or residence that takes 360 payments or 30 years to repay completely.
 The payment schedule usually requires one payment per month.
 Each payment puts some money toward the loan principal and interest charges.
-Over time, monthly payments lower the loan principal and more of each payment goes toward the principal than interest.
+Over time, monthly payments lower the loan principal, and more of each payment goes toward the principal than interest.

 When did 30-year mortgages start?

 The 30-year mortgage was introduced soon after the Federal Housing Administration (FHA) was founded.
 Common mortgage terms were much shorter before then.
-By the 1950s, Congress authorized the 30-year mortgage for both newly-constructed and existing homes.
+In 1948, Congress authorized the 30-year mortgage for both newly constructed and in 1954 for existing homes.

 When it was introduced, the 30-year term may have been considered a very long period.
-It took until the 1960s for the concept to be adopted widely and for 30-years to become a standard mortgage option.
-30 years has remained the longest available term for mortgages.
+It took until the 1960s for the concept to be adopted widely and for 30 years to become a standard mortgage option.
+Since then, 30 years has remained the longest available term for mortgages.

 1776 to 1928